PeterLuschny/tabl/README.md

 ***La sélection du Chef***
 # Tables à la carte

+INTEGER SEQUENCES ARE ONLY THE SHADOWS OF INTEGER TRIANGLES

 Python implementations of integer sequences dubbed tabl in the OEIS.
 The notebook gives a first introduction for the user.